kanhaiya-bhayana/ObsidianDSA/J/Leadership/Notes.md

 In one of my projects, the onshore team had developed a shared Redis cache library for all modules.
 The library exposed methods like `GetAsync`, `GetOrPutAsync`, `PutAsync`, and `IsAlive`.

+While integrating this library into our module, we encountered a common use case: we needed to invalidate or remove a specific cache entry by its key.
+However, the library did not provide a generic method for this, so each consumer team was forced to implement their own cache invalidation logic repeatedly.

 ---

 ### 🔷 **Task**

-While integrating this library into our module, we encountered a common use case: we needed to invalidate or remove a specific cache entry by its key.
+We needed to invalidate or remove a specific cache entry by its key.
 However, the library did not provide a generic method for this, so each consumer team was forced to implement their own cache invalidation logic repeatedly.

 ---